Will reopen on Monday, November 2nd, 2020 with limited hours of M-F from 9-12.

 Utica, Il 61373

-Guide Hikes will start at 8:30 a.m. on Fridays, Saturdays, and Sundays, July 10th-August 30th.
+Guide Hikes will start at 8:30 a.m. on Fridays, Saturdays, and Sundays, through November 1st, 2020.
 Hikers must wear a mask for the registered hikes.

-Visitor may also pre-register for guided tours of the visitor center's exhibit hall and museum on eventbrite.com.
-Tours will start at 3 p.m. on Saturdays and Sundays, July 10th-August 30th.
+Visitor may also pre-register for guided tours of the visitor center's exhibit hall with the Park Interpreter.
+Tours will start at 10:30 a.m. and 3 p.m. on Wednesdays and Thursdays, and 3 p.m.
+Fridays through Sundays.
 Visitors registered for the tour must wear a mask.

 Scout Badge in a Backpack Program-Currently Unavailable due to COVID 19 Guidelines